ricksmith26/reTweet/README.md

 Explore using an HTTP mocking library like [`nock`](https://github.com/node-nock/nock) to "fake" the parts of your code that are not up to you.

+## Day 2

+The goal of this stage is to introduce yourself to web servers and RESTful APIs.
+You'll have to build a server that serves all the data you fetched yesterday, paying special attention to responding with the correct headers (mainly `Content-Type` and `statusCode`).
+You'll also have to write a router function to direct requests and some controller functions to isolate the functionality of each API endpoint.

+Try to avoid having all your functionality in a single file.
+Split your codebase into different functions and organise them according to the MVC pattern.

+### Core Tasks

+1. Using Node's `http` module create a web server that responds with 'hello' when it receives a `GET` request on the path `/api`
+2. Add a `GET /handles` endpoint that serves a JSON object with all the Twitter handles you fetched from the `nc-twitter` server (you may store them locally rather than request them every time).
+3. Add a `GET /api/users/:userName` parametric endpoint that serves a JSON object with the specified user's profile data.
+4. Add a `GET /tweets/:userName` parametric endpoint that serves a JSON object with the specified user's tweets.
+5. Add a query parameter to your `GET /api/tweets/:userName` endpoint for the number of tweets you want to respond with, e.g. `GET /api/tweets/northcoders?count=20`.
+How should the endpoint respond by default (i.e. when not provided the query parameter)?
+How should it behave when provided an invalid parameter?
+What status code should your server respond with?
+6. Add some error handling to your server.
+What happens when you receive a request for a user that doesn't exist?
+What status code should you respond with?

+### Advanced Tasks

+1. Let's say that you want to make a request to your server to add a new user to the list of user handles.
+Make a `POST /users` endpoint that receives a request with a user's name, adds it to your list of handles and automatically fetches that user's data so that it's available for requesting.
+Where in the request should the new user's handle be placed?
+2. Add a `PATCH /users/:userName` endpoint to update the value of a users handle (this should trigger the fetching of the new handle's data and delete the data for the old one).
+3. Add a `DELETE /users/:userName` endpoint to delete a user's handle from the list and their data.
+4. Add and endpoint that will allow to post a tweet to the real Twitter from an HTTP request (keep in mind that you'll only be able to post a tweet on the owner of the credentials' account).